 If police obtained IP address data or other “private” information, the accused individual’s right to be free from unreasonable search or seizure under the Fourth Amendment may be violated.
 If so, much or all of the government’s evidence may be suppressed or otherwise unusable.

 At Lane, Hupp, & Crowley, PLC, our attorneys can offer our advocacy.
-Schedule a free initial consultation at our Phoenix office with a lawyer to discuss your case in greater detail.
+Schedule a free initial consultation at our office with our Phoenix Sex Crime Defense Lawyers to discuss your case in greater detail.

 Call at (480) 562-3482 or send us an email.
 We offer free consultations, low rates and payment plans.